-Residential Roofing Company Colorado Springs are roofs that cover structures designed for people to live in, particularly houses.
+Residential roofing company are roofs that cover structures designed for people to live in, particularly houses.
 There are a variety of roof types, materials, and styles that homeowners can choose from.

 The most common type of residential roof is asphalt shingles.
 These are affordable, easy to install, and pair well with most house styles.
 However, they have a shorter lifespan than some other roof types.